What Parents Should Know about RSV

 What are the symptoms of RSV?

-• Sometimes, but not always, a low-grade fever of around 100 degrees
+Occasionally, but not always, a low-grade fever of around 100 degrees may be present as well.

 What should I do if I suspect my baby has RSV?